gamedb/updater/README.md

-# steam-proxy
+# steam-updater

-An app to fetch information from Steam and send the data to Rabbit.
+An app to periodically fetch app information from Steam and send to Rabbit.

+It can also recieve reqeuests to get app information via Rabbit.